MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/checklist/use.md

 It also shows you:

-- Navigation/Stepper: Positioned on the left, this feature lists all the steps needed to complete the report:
+- Navigation-Stepper: This feature appears on the left and lists all the steps needed to complete the report:
-  - Step Number: Labeled as *Step 1*, *Step 2*, etc.
+  - Step Number: For example: *Step 1* or *Step 2*.
   - Step Name: Description located beneath the step number.
-  - Step Status: A read-only indicator showing whether a step is Not Started, In Progress, Skipped, or Completed.
+  - Step Status: A read-only indicator that shows whether a step is *Not Started*, *In Progress*, *Skipped*, or *Completed*.

-- Step Attributes: Found in the top right section, these include:
+- Step Attributes are located in the top right section, these include:
   - Step Status: A dropdown menu to update or review the current status.
   - Comment: A field for adding details or notes about the step.

-- Sub Step: Located at the bottom of the step section, this includes:
+- Sub Step is located at the bottom of the step section, this includes:
   - Sub Step Navigation: A dropdown menu to move between different sub-steps.
   - Validation Details: Controls for completing sub-steps, which vary by type:
     - Attachment: Attach images relevant to the sub-step.